Amerika Haus Berlin: The Amerika Haus Berlin following the construction of the Berlin Wall

 The fragmentation of the student movement in the late 1960s led to a new phase in protests against the Amerika Haus that included further demonstrations carried out by militant and anarchist groups.
 On December 12, 1969, a guard in the front room of the library found a suspicious package and decided to dispose of it by throwing it out of the window.
 The package was later found at the nearby Zoologischer Garten station, where it was found to contain a delayed-action bomb that had malfunctioned.

 The news of the invasion of Cambodia by American troops in May 1970 led to further attacks on the building.
 A group of about 20 people drove to the building on May 5 and smashed windows with stones, even throwing Molotov cocktails in the building.
 Although the guards were not allowed to use their weapons against the protestors, they were able to put out the fire.

 The most violent conflict happened a few days later in reaction to the continuing war in Cambodia and the Kent State Shootings in Ohio that had left four students dead.
 Around 8000 protestors and 5000 policemen occupied the space in front of the building, which had been reinforced with barbed wire and other barriers due to heightened security concerns.
 Some of the more militant protestors tried to charge through the barriers with bottles, stones, and other weapons.
 The police held back the protestors with water hoses.
 During the incident a civil servant took out his gun and fired three shots, injuring an innocent bystander and a colleague.
 In total, 44 people were arrested and 231 policemen and an unknown number of demonstrators were injured.

 After the turbulent and controversial events of the 1960s the role and activity of the Amerika Haus changed over the subsequent two decades.
-The fading of the hippie movement during the 1970s and the withdrawal of American troops from Vietnam from 1973-1975 ensured that no further large-scale protests took place.
+The fading of the hippie movement during the 1970s and the withdrawal of American troops from Vietnam from 1973 to 1975 ensured that no further large-scale protests took place.
 The building shifted its focus to the portrayal and reflection of American popular culture, as symbolized by the Hollywood film industry and pop music, which was increasingly popular worldwide.